SheCodesAus/what_is_git/readme.md

 ---

-k, let's make our second commit.
+Ok, let's make our second commit.
 This time we need to include a different message:

 ```bash
 git commit -m "added some useful hints on how to use Git to the README"